Name: Fiona Ellis

 1pm

-The rehabilitation system my PhD is centered on primarily uses the Xbox Kinect.
+The rehabilitation system my PhD is centred on primarily uses the Xbox Kinect.
 We have the system set up in the lab connected to a TV, at this point in the day I would go over and ensure it is working for my upcoming study.

 3pm